docker-hy/docker-hy.github.io/docs/part-3/section-4.md

 **133MB**

-As was said each command that is executed to the base image, forms an layer.
-Command here refers to one Dockerfile directive such as `RUN`.
+As was said each command that is executed to the base image, forms a layer.
+The command here refers to one Dockerfile directive such as `RUN`.
 We could now glue all `RUN` commands together to reduce the number of layers that are created when building the image:

 ```dockerfile
 FROM ubuntu:18.04